dracory/liveflux/docs/handler_and_transport.md

 ### Request Indicators

 Liveflux mirrors htmx-style loading indicators.
 Add `data-flux-indicator` (or `flux-indicator`) to any trigger element (button, link, mount placeholder) and set it to a CSS selector list.
-Every request started from that trigger toggles the `flux-request` and `htmx-request` classes on the referenced elements for the duration of the network call.
-When the attribute is omitted, Liveflux falls back to any `.flux-indicator` or `.htmx-indicator` elements inside the component root or on the trigger itself.
+Every request started from that trigger toggles the `flux-request` class on the referenced elements for the duration of the network call.
+When the attribute is omitted, Liveflux falls back to any `.flux-indicator` elements inside the component root or on the trigger itself.

 Example: